Do I (or a landlord) need to install a carbon monoxide detector

 Where Can I Get a Carbon Monoxide Detector?

 Most DIY or hardware stores sell them.
+We also supply them with new boiler installations.

 As qualified and accredited Gas Safe technicians, we can also install smoke alarms and carbon monoxide detectors.

-Knowing the Symptoms of CO Poisoning – It Could Save Your Life:
+Know the Symptoms of CO Poisoning – It Could Save Your Life:

 Also be aware of: